node-migrator-bot/json-parse/README.md

 ## About

 Simple module that parses a given JSON file.

-At the moment it only supports async, but I plan on expanding it to not only support async + sync for local JSON, but HTTP requests and maybe even streams (much like twitter's) for remote JSON :)
+At the moment this only supports reading from local JSON, but HTTP requests and maybe even streams (much like twitter's) for remote JSON are also planned :)

 ## Install